Doja Cat: Influences

-Doja Cat has cited Nicki Minaj as her biggest influence.
-In a Billboard interview, Doja Cat stated that she is "in love with everything Nicki Minaj has put out into the world."
+Doja Cat has cited Nicki Minaj as one of her influences.
+In a Billboard interview, Doja Cat stated that she is "in love with everything Nicki Minaj has put out into the world".
 On the song "Get Into It (Yuh)" from her third studio album, Planet Her (2021), she pays tribute to Minaj and borrows lyrics and rap delivery from her debut 2010 single "Massive Attack".
-Critics noted that the album as whole was largely influenced by Minaj herself with The New Yorker noting that she "build[s] upon the pop-rap legacy established by her predecessor Nicki Minaj".
+Critics noted that the album as a whole was largely influenced by Minaj, with The New Yorker noting that she "build[s] upon the pop-rap legacy established by her predecessor".
 She has also named Lauryn Hill and Busta Rhymes as some of her biggest influences.
 While speaking about Busta Rhymes, she stated: "if I hear a beat Busta Rhymes would absolutely kill, I'll use my voice to do a flow similar to his."

-Additionally, Doja Cat has cited Rihanna, Beyoncé, D'Angelo, Missy Elliott, and Christina Aguilera among her major influences.
-She draws inspiration from her background engaging in online activities and delving into sub-cultures as a suburban teenager, as well as the artists her mother exposed to her as a child such as Fugees, Erykah Badu, Jamiroquai, Earth, Wind & Fire, Black Eyed Peas, Tupac, Aaliyah, DMX, India Arie and TLC.
+Additionally, Doja Cat has cited Rihanna, Beyoncé, D'Angelo, Missy Elliott, Christina Aguilera, Pharrell Williams, and Lil' Kim as major influences.
+She draws inspiration from her background engaging in online activities and delving into subcultures as a suburban teenager, as well as the artists her mother exposed to her as a child, such as Fugees, Erykah Badu, Jamiroquai, Earth, Wind & Fire, Black Eyed Peas, Seal, Tupac, Aaliyah, DMX, India Arie, and TLC.
 The Hindu culture of her childhood as well as Japanese culture have also been noted as sources of inspiration for Purrr!
 (2014) and other aspects of her early career.
 In an interview with Big Boy, she stated her admiration for Janet Jackson and Prince.